Peabody Jazz Ensemble

 Peabody Super Sax Ensemble

-The Peabody Super Sax Ensemble is an instrumental course designed for saxophonists and jazz rhythm section players.
-The students enrolled in this course rehearse and perform jazz chamber music with an emphasis on saxophone quintet arrangements of Charlie Parker’s music and some arrangements written by Benny Carter.
+The Peabody Super Sax Ensemble (PSSE) is an instrumental course designed for saxophonist and jazz rhythm section players.
+The students enrolled in this course will rehearse and perform jazz chamber music with an emphasis on saxophone quintet arrangements of Charlie Parker’s music and some arrangements written by Benny Carter.

 Pan American Jazz Ensemble

-The jazz combo is the primary chamber ensemble in jazz music.
+The Jazz Combo is the primary chamber ensemble in Jazz Music.
 It is crucial that every aspiring jazz musician learns how to improvise, dialogue, and navigate in a jazz combo setting.
-This course will explore common practices in jazz combos while providing students a vehicle to perform their compositions and learn various jazz pieces that have become common jazz combo repertoire.
+This course explores common practices in jazz combo while providing students a vehicle to perform their compositions and learn various jazz pieces that have become common jazz combo repertoire.
+Students receive weekly instruction under the direction of Peabody’s All-Star jazz faculty, including Nasar Abadey, Warren Wolf, Charenee Wade, Richard Johnson, Tim Green, and Sean Jones, the Richard and Elizabeth Case Chair of Jazz.

 Afro-Diasporic Percussion